domsantschi/llm-convo/README.md

 - press Connect Endpoint button.
 - You should get an popup connection succesful and the Endpoint button will turn green.
 - Once both Endpoint buttons are green it's go time.
-- Write the Intial Prompt in the bottom text input area and click the Send button.
+- Write the Intial Prompt in the bottom text input area and click the Send button/press Enter.

 ---